Skip to Content

 Educational Pathway

-After completing an Associates of Arts and Science Degree with a major in Science Specialization: Pre-Medical, you will continue your pre-dental study by transferring to a four year school.
+After completing an Associate of Arts and Science Degree with a major in Science Specialization: Pre-Medical, you will continue your pre-dental study by transferring to a four-year school.
 Most dental schools prefer candidates to have a bachelor’s degree before entering dental school.

-You can declare a major in any subject at the four year school to obtain a Bachelor of Science Degree which will require an additional two years.
+You can declare a major in any subject at a four-year school to obtain a Bachelor of Science Degree, which will require an additional two years.
 Your chosen major does not determine your success in being accepted to a dental school.

-After being accepted to dental school it will typically take a total of four years to be awarded a Doctor of Dental Surgery (D.D.S.) or Doctor of Dental Medicine (D.D.M).
-Early in your academic career you will need to research some of the dental schools you are interested in attending in order to insure you will meet all their criteria for admission.
+After being accepted to dental school, it typically takes four years to earn a Doctor of Dental Surgery (D.D.S.) or Doctor of Dental Medicine (D.D.M.).
+Early in your academic career, you will need to research some of the dental schools you are interested in attending in order to ensure you will meet all their criteria for admission.
 Some basic factors are:

 • Good undergraduate grades (overall GPA of 3.0 minimum)